mftenergy/Gitting-comfortable/slidedeck/slides.md

 * Basics of Git
 * Why Git?
+* Git: Push/Pull
 * Git: branches
 * Git: Merges / rebasing
 * Git: Merge conflicts
 * Git: Revert / reset
 * Git: Stash
-* Git: Push/Pull
 * Git: Pull-Request

-The section noted with "Git: ..." will follow a structure of _introduction_ -> _video_ -> _theory_ -> _wrap-up_
+The section noted with "Git: ..." will follow a structure of _introduction_ -> _video_ -> (_theory_ - if needed) -> _wrap-up_

 ---

 # Basics of Git

-Git is a version control system that helps you manage text files of all sorts in a collaborative and structured manner. <br>
+Git is a version control system that helps you manage text files of all sorts in a collaborative and structured manner.

 The concept of git is that you work with a _repository_ of which you can create _branches_ (think shortlived variants of the codebase) that enables you to collaborate from the same point in time.
 You use `commit` to move code changes into the _staging area_.
-This creates a record of your change for others and yourself to keep track of the history of a branch. <br>
+This creates a record of your change for others and yourself to keep track of the history of a branch.
 At the end you sync changes to a git server with `push` in order to save work and synchronize changes with your colleagues or automation systems.

 ```bash